stestagg/dateformat/README.md

 # dateformat
-A simple, fast date parsing/formatting library for python

-> But why another date library?

-dateformat is designed to satisfy a specific set of requirements that no other library quite provides:
+`dateformat` does two things:  turn `datetime` objects into strings, and turn strings into `datetime` objects.
+It's goal is to do these things simply and well, and to satisfy the following criteria:

- * Be fast (see below for benchmarks)
+ * Be fast enough (see below for benchmarks)
  * Handle a variety of date formats from multiple sources
  * Parse and format dates in many timezones and with many timezone offsets
- * Represent the format in a way that a non-technical person may understand
+ * Represent the expected format in a way that a non-technical person may understand
  * Be explicit about the expected format to prevent heuristic errors

+> "But why another date library?"

+There isn't currently a python library I've been able to find that matches these requirements well enough for my use-cases.  [`Arrow`](http://arrow.readthedocs.io/en/latest/) comes closest, but still isn't quite suitable performance-wise.

 # Usage